-- SP2.6 The Council will seek to ensure that new homes in Croydon meet the needs of residents over a lifetime and contribute to sustainable communities with the borough.
-This will be achieved by: - a) Requiring that all new homes achieve the minimum standards set out in the Mayor of London's Housing Supplementary Planning Guidance and National Technical Standards (2015) -or equivalent; and b) Ensuring that all new homes designed for families meet minimum design and amenity standards to be set out in athe Croydon Local Plan: Detailed Policies and Proposals DPD and other relevant London Plan and National Technical Standards (2015) or equivalent.
+SP2.6SP2.8 The Council will seek to ensure that new homes in Croydon meet the needs of residents over a lifetime and contribute to sustainable communities with the borough.
+This will be achieved by:

+a) Requiring that all new homes achieve the minimum standards set out in the Mayor of London's Housing b) Ensuring that all new homes designed for families meet minimum design and amenity standards to be set out in the Croydon Local Plan: Detailed Policies and Proposals DPD and other relevant London Plan and National Technical Standards (2015) or equivalent.